McLeodMoores/xl4j/docs/native-code.md

 If the result is asynchronous, the caller will not be waiting, so we can now use the `AsyncCallHandler` object we created in the
 AddInEnvironment back at start-up.

+## The toolbar
+The toolbar is initialised as part of the start-up sequence in `AddinEnvironment` and works using the `xlcPasteTool` function to add icons, embedded as resources, into the toolbar.
+Those buttons then call the commands registered, again as part of the start-up sequence in `AddinEnvironment`.
+In the future it'd be nice (and pretty straightforward) to add extra buttons listed in a section of the config .INI file (key = name of function, value = name of image resource).

+## The MFC UI part
+This is all in the `settings` project (which should be renamed).
+The DLL is built as an MFC extension DLL with a custom `dllmain`.
+Aside from the extension DLL part it's pretty standard MFC code.